artz/meanify/README.md

 GET /api/posts?createdAt={"$gt":"2013-01-01T00:00:00.000Z"}
 ```

-Using `ngResource` in AngularJS, performing range queries are easy:
+Using `ngResource` in AngularJS, performing a range query is easy:

 ```
 // Find posts created on or after 1/1/2013.